-Navivasi means ‘new fragrance’ and Ajay Dhapa uses the floral carpet to represent our land with humor and sensitivity
+Navivasi means ‘new fragrance’ and Ajay Dhapa uses the floral carpet to represent our land with humour and sensitivity

 Drawing from personal experience, Ajay Dhapa’s works engage elegantly and lightly with expressing the socio-political milieu of his hometown.
 Brought up in a multi-religious locality where different communities live in perfect harmony and interdependence, his paintings, he says, are expressions of his search for the truth.